 Social and Economic Research

-Key resources produced by Social and Economic Research include:
+A complete list of current research produced by the Social and Economic Research Team.

 The Taking Part survey provides a reliable evidence source that can be used to analyse cultural and sporting engagement.

 CASE is a programme of strategic research which collects cross-cutting social and economic evidence to directly influence culture and sport policy.

 Survey to build our understanding of the experiences of owning a listed building.